Liberia women's national football team: U19/U20 team

-Between 2002–2010 in the FIFA Women U19/U20 World Cup, a U19 event up until 2006 when it became U20, the country participated in the qualifying tournament.
+Between 2002 and 2010 in the FIFA Women U19/U20 World Cup, a U19 event up until 2006 when it became U20, the country participated in the qualifying tournament.

 The country participated in the African Women U-20 Championship 2006.
 They were supposed to play Guinea in Round 1 but Guinea withdrew from the tournament.
 In Round 2, they played their first match in Algeria, where they won 3–2.
 Algeria withdrew from the tournament before playing in the return match in Liberia.
 They met Nigeria in the quarterfinals, tying 1–1 in one match, before losing 1–9 in the second.

 Homeless World Cup team

 In 2008, a national team represented the country at the Homeless World Cup.
 In the opening round robin round where they finished second, they beat Cameroon 16–1, beat Colombia 8–5, lost to Zambia 1–4, beat Paraguay 4–1, beat Uganda 7–2, beat Kyrgyzstan 7–3, and beat Australia 14–3.
 In the semi-final, they tied Colombia 1–1, and won 1–0 in penalty kicks.
 They lost to Zambia 1–7 in the final.